-Junkman’s Daughter, located in Little Five Points, is a 10,000 square foot paradise of stuff — clothes, accessories, trinkets, shoes, art — and everything in between.
-It definitely has a hip counterculture vibe and, it will have items that you don’t even know you want — but will!
+Junkman’s Daughter, located in Little Five Points, is a 10,000-square-foot paradise of stuff — clothes, accessories, trinkets, shoes, art — and everything in between.
+It definitely has a hip counterculture vibe and it is packed with items that you don’t even know you want — but will.

 The Municipal Market

-The Municipal Market was opened in 1924 and was known as the Sweet Auburn Curb Market and, while Blacks were permitted to shop inside, Black vendors were force to locate alongside the curb.
-Today this fantastic food market is home to 28 independently-owned businesses, many of them minority-owned, that includes eateries, retail shops and food markets.
+The Municipal Market opened in 1924 and was known as the Sweet Auburn Curb Market.
+While Blacks were permitted to shop inside, Black vendors were force to locate alongside the curb.
+Today this fantastic food market is home to 28 independently owned businesses, many of them minority-owned, that include eateries, retail shops and food markets.

 Ponce City Market

-Ponce City Market is a former Sears that features shops, restaurants and offices.
-Make sure to go to the roof for great views, food and Skyline Park, with an 18-hole mini golf course, heege tower and three-story slide.
+Ponce City Market is a former Sears, Roebuck & Co. retail store and regional headquarters that features shops, restaurants and offices.
+Make sure to go to the roof for great views, food and Skyline Park, with an 18-hole mini-golf course, Heege Tower and three-story slide.

 If you’re trying on sneakers at Walter’s, a clothing and sneakers store near Georgia State University, you might see Ludacris, DJ Khaled, Future, Trinidad James and other famous rappers.
 Young Jeezy even rapped that he’s “at Walter’s every week; 50 pairs of new Nike Airs ain’t cheap.”
 This iconic store has also been featured in rhymes by Future, OutKast and Gucci Mane.